yfrit83/TP-Link-OC-pfsense/README.md

 This project uses the latest branch from Omada rather than the LTS branch.
 From December 2020, this means the 6.x branch.

 Compatibility
 -------------

 The script is known to work on FreeBSD-based systems, including pfSense, OPNsense, FreeNAS, and more.
 Be sure to check the forks for versions specific to other systems.

 This script *will destroy* a legacy BIOS system booting from an MBR formatted ZFS root volume; see [#168](https://github.com/unofficial-unifi/unifi-pfsense/issues/168).
 Again, using this script on a system with an MBR formatted ZFS root volume will break your system.
 It appears that one of the dependency packages may cause this.
 We have not isolated which.
 To avoid this problem, use UEFI mode if available, use GPT partitions, or use a filesystem other than ZFS.
-If you have already set up your system to use legacy BIOS, MBR partitons, and ZFS, then *do not run this script.*
+If you have already set up your system to use legacy BIOS, MBR partitions, and ZFS, then *do not run this script.*

 Challenges
 ----------

 Because the Omada Controller software is proprietary, it cannot be built from source and cannot be included directly in a package.
-To work around this, we can download the Omada controller software directly from Tp-link during the installation process.
+To work around this, we can download the Omada controller software directly from TP-link during the installation process.

-Because TP-Link does not provide a standard way to fetch the software (not even a "latest" symlink), we cannot identify the appropriate version to download from Tp-Link programmatically.
+Because TP-Link does not provide a standard way to fetch the software (not even a "latest" symlink), we cannot identify the appropriate version to download from TP-Link programmatically.
 It will be up to the package maintainers to keep the package up to date with the latest version of the software available from TP-Link.

 Upgrading Omada controller
 --------------------------